spiral/docs/docs/en/filters/filter.md

 ### Setters

 Use setters to typecast the incoming value before passing it to the validator.
-The Filter will assign null to the value in case of typecast error:
+The Filter will assign null to the value in case of a typecast error:

 ```php
 namespace App\Filter;